brianobot/React-First-Course/README.md

 - node_modules: Contain library files needed by dependecies
 - public: Contain assets that would be exposed by your application (e.g Videos, Pictures etc)
 - src : Contain the source code for your application

+### Javscript Tips
+- Variable Deconstruction: This allows us to select certain attributes from within an object to be used an independent variables in other scopes of the program

+Example :
+const regularPerson {
+    firstName: "Brian",
+    lastName: "Obot"
+}

+let { firstname } = regularPerson
+console.log(firstname) // Brian